Paris 1 Panthéon-Sorbonne University: Panthéon Centre

-The Panthéon center houses the Presidency of the University of Paris 1 Panthéon-Sorbonne.
+The Panthéon Centre is home to the prestigious Sorbonne Law School and is shared with the Assas Law School of Paris-Panthéon-Assas University.
+The Panthéon Centre houses the head office of the university.

+Sorbonne Centre

+The Sorbonne Centre houses multiple departments of Panthéon-Sorbonne University, including department of Management (École de Management de la Sorbonne), History (École d’histoire de la Sorbonne), Philosophy (UFR de Philosophie), Political Science (UFR de Science Politique) and part of the Economics and Law departments.
+It is one of the main campuses of the university.
+It is shared with Sorbonne University.

 Institute of Geography

 The Institute of Geography was built between 1914 and 1926 by Henri-Paul Nénot.
-The Institute was designed to bring together in a single building the collections, teaching and research in geography, hitherto divided between the faculties of arts and sciences.
+The institute was designed to bring together in a single building the collections, teaching and research in geography, hitherto divided between the faculties of arts and sciences.
 The building is connected to the neighboring Oceanographic Institute by a double arch to form the Curie campus.

-The occupation of the Institute of Geography results from a decree of December 1, 1980, concerning joint ownership between the three universities Paris 1, Paris 4 (today Sorbonne University), Paris 7 (today University of Paris) and the Library interuniversity of the Sorbonne.
-Today, the building houses students of Geography department from 3rd year of Bachelor degree.
+The occupation of the Institute of Geography results from a decree of 1 December 1980, concerning joint ownership between the three universities Paris 1, Paris 4 (today Sorbonne University), Paris 7 (today Paris Cité University) and the Sorbonne Library.
+Today, the building houses students of Geography department from 3rd year of bachelor's degree.

+Other campuses in Paris

-Institute of Art and Archeology (Centre Michelet)
+Michelet Centre (Institute of Art and Archeology)

 The Institute of Art and Archeology was built on the site of the former Institute of Applied Chemistry of the Faculty of Sciences by the architect Paul Bigot (1870-1942).
 The building offers in particular to the gaze of walkers, at the base of the large arcades, a frieze formed of terracotta bas-reliefs reproducing famous works of world art (Parthenon, Ara Pacis Augustae, etc.).
 The syncretism desired by Paul Bigot gives the Institute of Art and Archeology an educational virtue that resonates with the function of the building.
 Inside, the entrance vestibule, the amphitheater and the large reading room of the library, which occupies the heart of the building, have retained their volumes, but, on the floors, the galleries which housed the collections The heritage structures constituted in the Sorbonne and Paul Bigot's plan of Rome were abolished in the 1970s in favor of a partitioning of spaces into classrooms and teachers' offices, following the massification of higher education.

-Initially designed for 200 students and 3 professors, the building now houses, equally, the art history and archeology departments of the two universities of Paris 1 Panthéon-Sorbonne and Sorbonne University (formerly Paris IV), several thousand students and nearly 150 tenured teacher-researchers.Property of the State, the Institute of Art and Archeology is assigned, by ministerial decree of June 30, 1983, in endowment to the two universities Paris 1 and Paris IV and registered in this form in the registers of the State.
-It has been classified as a Historic Monument since September 9, 1996.
+Initially designed for 200 students and 3 professors, the building now houses, equally, the Sorbonne School of Art History and Archeology of Paris 1 Panthéon-Sorbonne and the Art History and Archeology Department of Sorbonne University (formerly Paris 4), several thousand students and nearly 150 tenured teacher-researchers.
+Property of the French Government, the Institute of Art and Archeology is assigned, by ministerial decree of 30 June 1983, in endowment to the two universities Paris 1 and Paris IV and registered in this form in the registers of the State.
+It has been classified as a Historic Monument since 9 September 1996.